-The width of a fixed-width container is always one of a small pre-defined set of possible widths.
+The width of a fixed-width container is always one of a small predefined set of possible widths.
 Which width the grid will be depends on the width of the viewport.
 Philosophically there’s a width for phones, a width for tablets, and one for desktops.
-What this means in real-terms is that the width of the grid doesn’t scale linearly as you re-size your browser window, but instead it jumps in large increments each time a threshold is passed.
+What this means in real terms is that the width of the grid doesn’t scale linearly as you resize your browser window.
+Instead it jumps in large increments each time a threshold is passed.
 Between thresholds there will be empty space evenly distributed to the left and right of the container.
-This is quite an old-fashioned approach, and not particularly in vogue ATM.
+This is quite an old-fashioned approach, and not particularly in vogue at the moment.

-Fluid containers on the other hand always stretch out to fill 100% of the available width.
+On the other hand, fluid containers always stretch out to fill 100% of the available width.

 Note that all nested containers behave like fluid containers, regardless of whether they have the class